DiegoDerksen/diegoderksen.github.io/_posts/2025-04-09-Intune Compliance Notifications HTML Formatting.md

 # **Conclusion**

 The new HTML formatting in Intune is a great improvement.
-It helps you create clearer, better-looking compliance messages that include personalized information for each user.
+It helps you create clearer, better looking compliance messages that include personalized information for each user thus also less likely to be reported as "spam" by the user.

-Using this guide, you can easily create your own message templates in Intune.
-Whether you use the HTML editor or write the code yourself, you now have the tools to make your compliance messages clear and user-friendly.